paymoapp/api/sections/users.md

   * _Admins_, have rights to everything in a company.
   * _Employees_, have rights only to the projects they are assigned to.
-  * _Project Managers_, like and employee, except they have full rights to the projects they manage.
+  * _Project Managers_, same as _Employees_ users, but with manager roles for some projects.
+  * _Guests_, limited access users for specific projects, usually represents a client.

 To access Paymo, a user must be activated.
 The opposite of being activated is being retired (or archived) from Paymo.
 Retired users cannot log into Paymo.

 The maximal number of active users in a company is set up in the Paymo subscription.
+Guest users do not count towards subscription user limit.

 <a name="list"></a>
 ## Getting users